-While the “Hell Divers” series is not a philosophical space-opera, it is a promising start to 2021.
+While the “Hell Divers” series is not a philosophical space opera, it is a promising start to 2021.

 While the setting is a well-trod path, it is executed well.
 Sansbury keeps the pace fast, never letting the character scenes go on too long before the action strikes.
-And I do intend that phrasing, because the ship (Named the Hive) is hit with one catastrophe after another, such much that it should’ve been named Murphy.
-This is for the better, so nerds like us don’t spend too much time picking at the world building, such as where is the space for manufacturing on the Hive, or why are the Sirens so suicidally determined to eat Hell Divers?
-Which is per of the course in this sort of story.
+And I do intend that phrasing because the ship (Named the Hive) is hit with one catastrophe after another, such much that it should’ve been named Murphy.
+This is for the better, so nerds like us don’t spend too much time picking at the world-building, such as where is the space for manufacturing on the Hive, or why are the Sirens so suicidally determined to eat Hell Divers?
+Which is per the course in this sort of story.

 However, Hell Divers shines in its action scenes.
-A favorite is the diving scenes, where the eponymous Hell Divers are launched from old bomb chutes, flying on their armed flight suits to protect them from the constant storms that surrounded them.
+A favorite is the diving scenes, where the eponymous Hell Divers are launched from old bomb chutes, flying in their armed flight suits to protect them from the constant storms that surrounded them.
 These are vivid scenes, combining danger with beauty for those of us who would love to fly.
 It also gives this series a well-defined identity to stand out from the rest.

-True to its pulp inspiration, the ending leaves off on a cliff hanger, not only for X’s continued survival but humanities.
-While the ship survived the most recent crisis, the decaying technology, and the straining social structure is ready to break down at any moment.
+True to its pulp inspiration, the ending leaves off on a cliffhanger, not only for X’s continued survival but humanities.
+While the ship survived the most recent crisis, the decaying technology and the straining social structure is ready to break down at any moment.
 The Hive can’t stay in the skies forever, and when that day comes, then what?

 Review by Elizabeth Davis